wso2-extensions/mi-connector-bigquery/src/test/INTEGRATION-TEST.md

         ii)  Go to "https://developers.google.com/oauthplayground/".
         iii) Go to **Select & authorize APIs**, select all the available scopes, and authorize the BigQuery API. iv)  Select **Exchange authorization code for tokens** and click **Exchange authorization code for token**.
 You can then get the access token from the **Access token** section.
 Be sure to note the access token for future use.
         v)  Go to "https://console.developers.google.com/" and log in with the google account you already created.
 You can then create a new project using the drop down option in the top menu.
-Be sure to note the project Id for future use. vi)  Go to the **API** tab under **APIs & auth** and enable the **BigQuery** API. vii) Go to the **Credentials** tab under **APIs & auth**, select **OAuth 2.0 client ID**, and add the credentials.
+Be sure to note the project ID for future use. vi)  Go to the **API** tab under **APIs & auth** and enable the **BigQuery** API. vii) Go to the **Credentials** tab under **APIs & auth**, select **OAuth 2.0 client ID**, and add the credentials.
 You need to configure the consent screen and then create a client ID for a **Web application**.
 Be sure to note the redirect uri for future use. viii) Note the client ID and client secret for future use.